Foot Conditions A-Z

 The outer parts of the foot, as a rule, are pressed more by footwear, and over time this can literally squeeze the pinky toe so much that it begins to sit on top of the fourth toe.
 Very pointy shoes, or shoes with a narrow toe box, are especially notorious culprits for this condition.
 Left untreated, overlapping toes can cause aggravation or inflammation of the affected toe joints, change in gait, and thickening of the skin and tissue.

-Plantar fasciitis is inflammation of the plantar ligament which extends from the knuckle bones to the heel bone on the bottom of the foot, and is one of the most common orthopedic complaints related to the foot.
-The condition occurs due to abnormal biomechanics in the foot which stress the ligament.
+Plantar fasciitis is inflammation of the plantar ligament which extends from the knuckle bones to the heel bone on the bottom of the foot and is one of the most common orthopedic complaints related to the foot.
+The condition occurs due to abnormal biomechanics in the foot which stresses the ligament.
 This causes an inflammatory, painful response on the bottom of the heel and arch.

 Post tib-tendonitis is a strain of one of the tendons on the inner side of the ankle.
 Posterior tibial tendon problems usually occur just underneath the prominence of the inner side of the ankle.
 Most commonly, patients with posterior tibial tendonitis complain of pain in the inside of the foot and ankle, and occasionally have problems associated with an unsteady gait.